 During some incidents it may become necessary to dispatch, or have dispatched, an additional fire company to take a blocking position further upstream to increase the warning time for oncoming traffic.
-During highway operations all hoselines deployed shall be pulled from the protected zone, not near vehicular traffic.
+During highway operations all hoselines deployed shall be pulled towards the protected zone from fire apparatus and not near vehicular traffic.